Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 Visual DNA + NFC binding

-Same patented authentication layers as new artworks.
+Same authentication layers as new artworks.

 6